SanderMiesen/FraiseTagADA_site/index.markdown

 ![Tags count](Figures/tagsdisplot.png)

 Definitely !
 It is widely known that your videos can be seen by people that simply search for certain subjects.
 The data agrees !
-Again, a t-test.
+Again, it is proven by the following error bars.

 ![Tags count error bars](Figures/tagsmean.png)